sateesh-kumar7/Todo_List/README.md

 - Delete Items

-The project includes seed.js file which was written to populate the database with some initial users and items to get the system up and running.
-The user ids and password below which can be used to test the website functions:
+The user id and password below which can be used to test the website functions:
-- sateesh.kumar,1234

-- zayan.ali,1234
+- test@test.com, test

 ## Tech Stack:
 - Nodejs, express (Back-end)